 - An anonymous reading of all entries will be conducted by a panel of Ruminate readers, who will select 10 short stories as finalists.

-- Close friends and students (current & former) of the final judge are not eligible to compete.
+- Close friends and students (current & former) of the final judge, LaToya Watkins, are not eligible to compete.
 Nor are past recipients of the Van Dyke Short Story Prize, past judges of the Van Dyke Short Story Prize, Ruminate blog contributors, and close friends or family of the Ruminate staff.

-- We will be notifying all entrants of submission status in mid-April, 2017.
+- We will be notifying all entrants of submission status in late April, 2017.

 - Please remove your name, bio, and any contact info from the file that you submit.